wsn-newsletter Subscribe to WSN.

 You can combine most wagers into an NBA parlay ticket unless the bets are correlated.
 A correlated bet is when one outcome is directly connected to a subsequent outcome.
 An example would be a halftime point total score with a full game point total score in the same game.

-Sometimes, when an opportunity presents itself, it is possible to hedge a bet to guarantee a win but reduce the possible max payout.
-For example, if two thirds of a ticket is correct with the last game playing out at a later time, you can bet against the last game on your ticket such that you guarantee a smaller payout no matter which team wins.
+For example, if two-thirds of a ticket is correct with the last game playing out at a later time, you can bet against the last game on your ticket, such that you guarantee a smaller payout no matter which team wins.

-NBA Round Robin Betting
+7. NBA Round Robin Betting

 There is a way to mitigate the risk of a parlay bet, called round robin betting, but it costs a bit more.
 The math of it might seem complicated at first, but we assure you it isn’t as complicated as it seems.

-An NBA round robin bet is when you have a parlay ticket with 3 or more teams and you pay to break down the parlay into smaller parlays with the same teams.
-Essentially you have the same teams selected except now, since they are divided into separate smaller parlay tickets, you can afford to have some part of the ticket be incorrect.
+An NBA round robin bet is when you have a parlay ticket with 3 or more teams, and you pay to break down the parlay into smaller parlays with the same teams.
+Essentially, you have the same teams selected, except now, since they are divided into separate smaller parlay tickets, you can afford to have some part of the ticket be incorrect.

 Some key features to keep in mind:

 • As mentioned above in the NBA Parlay Betting section, any wagers can be combined so long as they are not correlated.
-These bets includes moneyline odds, point spreads, Over/Unders, futures bets, and some prop bets.
+These bets include moneyline odds, point spreads, Over/Unders, futures bets, and some prop bets.

 • The bigger your parlay gets, the more combinations of parlays you’ll have to pay for.
-Since you have to bet on each combination separately this can get expensive in a hurry, but you are reducing your risk.
+Since you have to bet on each combination separately, this can get expensive in a hurry, but you are reducing your risk.

-• You can still win big if everything hits but your cost to wager is going to be higher.
-That extra cost affords you some insurance because if you just miss a small piece (one game, possibly more on a really large round robin) you get money back on that ticket.
+• You can still win big if everything hits, but your cost to wager is going to be higher.
+That extra cost affords you some insurance because if you just miss a small piece (one game, possibly more on a really large round robin), you get money back on that ticket.

-Let’s view a two examples.
+Let’s view two examples.
 A 3-bet parlay and a 4-bet parlay after they’ve been separated into a round robin ticket.

 • 3-Bet Round Robin Ticket – Bulls cover spread, Raptors moneyline, Heat/Jazz Over